zzz945/vue-d3-chart/README.md

 ## Look at the demo
 [DEMO](https://zzz945.github.io/vue-d3-chart/)
 ## Why do this but not using other chart library like C3
 Config other chart library like C3 to fit our needs is too complicated.
 If you have a lot of data visualization needs in your work, I recommend you write your own chart library.
-Vue and D3 is popular awesome, if you are familier with them, you can write your own chart library based on this project.
+Vue and D3 is popular and awesome, if you are familier with them, you can write your own chart library based on this project.
 ## Develop your own chart library (Recommended)
 ```
 1. Fork this project